Tobuss/WAGithubExport/README.md

 A self-updating GitHub repository for backing up World Anvil worlds.

+An example repository of my worlds can be found here: https://github.com/zuedev/WAGithubExport-Zeurosa

+**Please keep in mind that this will make all of your world content public.**

 ## How to use

 Just fork the repository and create the following two secrets: